-If the underwriters exercise in full their option to purchase additional ADSs, our pro forma as adjusted net tangible book value per ADS would be \$ (\$ ), representing an immediate increase in pro forma as adjusted net tangible book value to existing shareholders of \$ (\$ ) per ADS and immediate dilution of \$ (\$ ) per ADS to new investors, assuming no change in the assumed initial public offering price per ADS and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional ADSs, our as adjusted net tangible book value per ADS would be \$1.91, representing an immediate increase in as adjusted net tangible book value to existing shareholders of \$0.79 per ADS and immediate dilution of \$5.79 per ADS to new investors, assuming no change in the public offering price per ADS and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of the offering determined at pricing.
+The as adjusted information is illustrative only, and we will adjust this information based on the actual public offering price and other terms of the offering determined at pricing.

-The following table sets forth, on a pro forma as adjusted basis as of September 30, 2020 after giving effect to the issuance and sale of 7,476 of our ordinary shares with nominal value of DKK 2 for \$2.4 million and the number of ordinary shares owned by existing shareholders and to be owned by new investors purchasing ADSs in the offering, the total consideration paid to us, the average price per ordinary share paid by our existing shareholders and the average price per ADS to be paid by new investors purchasing ADSs in the offering.
-The calculation below is based on an assumed initial public offering price of \$\\\\\ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table sets forth, on an as adjusted basis as of June 30, 2021, after giving effect to the number of ordinary shares (in the form of ADSs or shares) owned by existing shareholders and to be owned by new investors purchasing ADSs in the offering, the total consideration paid to us, the average price per ordinary share paid by our existing shareholders and the average price per ADS to be paid by new investors purchasing ADSs in the offering.
+The new investors total consideration used in the calculation below is based on an assumed public offering price of \$7.70 per ADS (the last reported closing trading price of the ADSs on The Nasdaq Capital Market on November 1, 2021), and before deducting underwriting discounts and commissions and estimated offering expenses payable by us: